ejmenkhorst/k6-typescript-loadtesting/README.md

 ## project setup

+This project is using several docker-containers to setup this project.
+It integrates Prometheus exporters with CouchDB instances, providing a clean and scalable monitoring solution.

+**prometheus exporters**
+Benefits of This Approach:

+1. **Separation of Concerns**:

+   - The Prometheus exporters handle metrics conversion, keeping CouchDB instances lightweight.

+2. **Scalability**:

+   - Each CouchDB instance has its own exporter, making it easier to scale and monitor multiple instances.

+3. **Standardized Metrics**:

+   - The exporters provide a consistent Prometheus-compatible metrics format.

+4. **Security**:
+   - Prometheus does not need direct access to CouchDB credentials; it only communicates with the exporters.

 ### folder structure

 - config folder: contains ini configuration files for couch-db instances
 - db folder: contains the database data -> remember to empty it manually if you want to start from scratch
 - init-scripts folder: contains the bash shell scripts to setup all the databases and replication settings
+- grafana folder: contains the dashboards in code format for a consistent experience
+- prometheus folder: contains the settings

 ### setup Guide